2023 Best Value Natural Resources & Conservation Bachelor's Degree Schools in Michigan

 Request Information

-Oakland University did quite well in this year’s ranking of the best places for natural resources and conservation students to get a bachelor’s degree.
-It came in at #6 on the list.
-Oakland is a large public school located in the large suburb of Rochester Hills.
+Oakland University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree natural resources and conservation programs.
+Oakland is a fairly large public school located in the suburb of Rochester Hills.

 The average tuition and fees for an in-state undergraduate at Oakland are $15,135 a year.